-- 3.2.1 The Executive Management Team will be responsible for the approval of the SSSC's retention schedule. - 3.2.2 The Executive Management Team will receive updates from the Head of Legal and Corporate Governance via the assurance report.
+- 3.2.1 The Executive Management Team is responsible for the approval of the SSSC's retention schedule. - 3.2.2 The Executive Management Team will receive updates from the Head of Legal and Corporate Governance via the Bi Annual Information Governance Oversight Group Report.